-Most of us are so consumed by trying to deal with the current pandemic that we’re not thinking through how to prevent future, deadlier ones.
+Most of us are still so consumed with trying to deal with the aftermath of the COVID-19 pandemic–especially those with various forms of Long COVID–that we’re not thinking through how to prevent future, deadlier ones.
 Such prevention rests up on a dual interplay of strong healthcare processes and a different orientation toward animals.

 “Human interaction with animals” doesn’t mean taking your dog for a walk or petting your cat.
 In a nutshell, it’s both the production and consumption of meat products.
 Check out this Wired article to learn more; and for a closer look at just how inhumanely the meat industry treats its workers—and the politicians who enable this—read this.